devslimey7/NBAdexxxxx/replit.md

   - Coin validation: Can't add coins you don't have to trades
   - Coins display in live trade messages with NBAs
   - Coin economy fully controllable through admin panel (no hardcoded values)
-  - 8 commands synced and operational
+  - 10+ commands synced and operational
+  - Trade system fully integrated with coins and collectibles
+  - Database migrations completed (Pack, CoinReward, CoinTransaction models)
+  - Admin panel fully functional with no database errors

 ## Previous Session (Nov 23, 2025)
 - **Drop Command** (`/nba drop`): Users can drop NBAs from inventory for others to catch